 They shine forever more.”

 Unfortunately, the poet is wrong.
 Death is real.

-Jesus wept not because Lazarus died but because of the bitter pain this loss inflicted on Mary, Martha and their friends.
+Jesus wept not because Lazarus died, but because of the bitter pain this loss inflicted on Mary, Martha, and their friends.
 To be sure, the text informs us that the Jews interpreted Jesus’ tears as an expression of his love for Lazarus.
 I don’t think Jesus was sad about the death of Lazarus.
-He was sad about the suffering of Lazarus’ family and friends.
+He was sad about the suffering of Lazarus’s family and friends.

 2. Do you think you protect yourself from loss by not taking the risk of loving others deeply?

 3. Are you afraid of death?
-Do you live in a lot of fear over the possible deaths of others?
+Do you live in fear over the possible deaths of others?